15. Image segmentation¶

 min_intraclass_variance = np.inf for candidate in np.unique(slice10): foreground = slice10[slice10 < candidate] background = slice10[slice10 >= candidate] if len(foreground) and len(background): foreground_variance = np.var(foreground) * len(foreground) background_variance = np.var(background) * len(background) intraclass_variance = foreground_variance + background_variance if intraclass_variance < min_intraclass_variance: min_intraclass_variance = intraclass_variance threshold = candidate

-Having run through this, let’s see if we found something that is different from our previous guess – the mean of the pixel values.
+Having run through this, let’s see if we found something different from our previous guess – the mean of the pixel values.
 We add this value to the histogram of pixel values as a dotted line.
-It looks like the value that Otsu’s method finds is a bit larger than the mean pixel value.
+It looks like the value that Otsu’s method finds is a bit higher than the mean pixel value.

 mean = np.mean(slice10) fig, ax = plt.subplots() ax.hist(slice10.flat) ax.axvline(mean, linestyle='dashed') p = ax.axvline(threshold, linestyle='dotted')